Talk Radio (play)

 Talk Radio is a 1987 Pulitzer Prize-nominated play written by Eric Bogosian, based on a concept by Bogosian and Tad Savinar.
+The play centering around a shock jock originated off-Broadway at The Public Theater in 1987 where it became a finalist for the Pulitzer Prize for Drama.
+It made its Broadway debut in 2007 which earned two Tony Award nominations for Best Revival of a Play and Best Actor in a Play for Liev Schreiber.
+The play was adapted into a 1988 film of the same name directed by Oliver Stone.

 Plot

 The story of Barry Champlain, a Cleveland-area shock jock, on the eve of his radio show's national syndication.

-History
+Cast and characters

+Production history

 The play, with Bogosian in the lead role, premiered off-Broadway at The Public Theater on May 28, 1987, in a production directed by Frederick Zollo.
 The production also featured John C. McGinley, Zach Grenier, Mark Metcalf, and Peter Onorati.
+A production was staged at the Edinburgh Festival Fringe in 2006, directed by Stewart Lee, featuring Mike McShane, Phil Nichol, and Stephen K. Amos.